 - Crossroads Caring Scotland – This charity helps carers by organising short breaks within the person’s own home.
 Most of Scotland is offered this service but there may be a waiting list in some areas.
 For details see the website or call 0141 226 3793.
 Crossroads Caring Scotland 24 George Square Glasgow G2 1EG

 - Carers Scotland– This organisation is also dedicated to carer welfare and campaigning for improvements to the lives of carers.
 They champion empowerment and equality for carers at local and national levels.
 They can give you information on finances, health issues, work and caring.
 They have lists of carer organisations and projects in your local area.
-See Carers Scotland, The Cottage, 21 Pearce Street, Glasgow G51 3UT Tel: 0141 445 3070.
+See Carers Scotland or call 0808 808 7777 or The Cottage, 21 Pearce Street, Glasgow G51 3UT Tel: 0141 445 3070.